 Where can I get the book?

 The digital version (a color PDF) is available for immediate download from the jirastrategy.com store.
-A print version (a black and white physical book) will be available on Amazon soon.
+A print version (a black and white physical book) is available on Amazon.

 How do I schedule a speaking engagement, interview, or appearance?